Blog

 A data quality issue refers to the presence of an intolerable defect in a dataset, such that it reduces the reliability and trustworthiness of that data.

 Data stored across disparate sources is bound to contain data quality issues.
-These issues can be introduced into the system due to a number of reasons, such as human error, incorrect data, outdated information, or a lack of data literacy skills in the organization.
+These issues can be introduced into the system due to a number of reasons, such as human error, incorrect data, outdated information, or a lack of data literacy in the organization.
 Since data fuels critical business functions, such issues can cause some serious risks and damage to the company.

 But none of this can be possible without understanding what is polluting the data in the first place and where exactly it is coming from.
+Without this insight, even the most sophisticated data management initiatives can fall short, leaving organizations vulnerable to the very problems they seek to eliminate.

-Issue#01: Lack of record uniqueness
+Issue#01: Lack of Record Uniqueness

 How to build a unified, 360 customer view